guileh/classyRebelsBot/README.md

 ## Who we are

-More about ClassyRebelsBR find us at [Bungie.net Clan Page](https://www.bungie.net/en/ClanV2/AdminSections?groupid=1808735)
+More about us ClassyRebelsBR at [Bungie.net Clan Page](https://www.bungie.net/en/ClanV2/AdminSections?groupid=1808735)